Kei-K23/react-finder/README.md

 # React Finder 🗂️

-Recreating Mac OS file explore 'Finder' 🗂️ but this one is for web 🕸️.
+Recreating the interactive Mac OS file explore 'Finder' 🗂️ but this one is for web 🕸️.
 I recreated most functionalities of Mac OS Finder, including UI and user interactions functionalities and features.

 ⚠️ This is still in development ⚠️